mozilla/dxr/docs/source/getting-started.rst

    Be sure to replace the placeholder paths in the above config.
-You'll need to move your code to be indexed into the VM, either by downloading it from within the VM, or by copying it in through your DXR repository folder, where it will be visible from within the VM in the shared ``~/dxr`` folder.
-It's possible to index your code from a folder within ``~/dxr``, but for performance and sanity we recommend keeping your personal code to be indexed outside of ``~/dxr``.
+You'll need to move your code to be indexed into the VM, either by downloading it from within the VM, or by moving it into your DXR repository folder, where it will be visible from within the VM in the shared ``~/dxr`` folder.
+It's possible to index your code from a folder within ``~/dxr``, but, if you are using a non-Linux host machine, moving it to :file:`/code` will give you much faster IO by taking VirtualBox's shared-folder machinery out of the mix.

 By building your project with clang and under the control of :program:`dxr index`, DXR gets a chance to interpose a custom compiler